drshahizan/SECP3843/submission/muhdimranh/Question 5/question5.md

 ![Q5](files/images/q5.3.png)

-Above is the completed dashboard, like Tableau, MongoDB allows real-time dashboard filtering
+Above is the completed dashboard, like Tableau, MongoDB allows real-time dashboard filtering.
+In the above picture, the filter is on the right side of the dashboard and we can customize to whatever filter we intend to use.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.